boochtek/ruby_preserves/README.md

 Preserves
 =========

-Preserves is a minimalist ORM (object-relational mapper) for Ruby, using the Data Mapper pattern instead of the Active Record pattern.
+Preserves is an ORM (object-relational mapper) for Ruby, using the Data Mapper pattern instead of the Active Record pattern.
 It's built atop Jeremy Evans' excellent [Sequel] library.

-We're trying to answer this question:

-* How simple can we make an ORM that is still useful?
+The original version of Preserves was written for a [presentation at RubyConf 2015].
+See the [`sql` branch] for that version.
+That version was successful in helping to understand the essence of an ORM, so it seemed like building a *real* ORM from that might be worthwhile.

 This ORM is based on a few strong opinions:

 * The Data Mapper pattern is generally better than the Active Record pattern.
-    * Unless you're just writing a CRUD front-end, with little interesting behavior.
+    * Unless you're just writing a simple CRUD front-end, with little interesting behavior.
 * Declaring attributes in the domain model is better than hiding them elsewhere.
     * Declaring relationships in one place and attributes in another is true madness.